canonical/ubuntu-mir/README.md

 TODO-A: - Package does not expose any external endpoints
 TODO-B: - Package does not expose an external endpoint, it is
 TODO-B:   TBD endpoint + TBD purpose
+TODO-A: - Package does not use deprecated crypto
+TODO-B: - Package may use deprecated crypto
 TODO: - Packages does not contain extensions to security-sensitive software
 TODO:   (filters, scanners, plugins, UI skins, ...)